Is my congregation’s professional staff eligible for the Reform Pension Plan?

 What is the RPB Pension Tracking System and how does it affect my role as a Congregational Leader?

-The RPB provides congregations with access to the RPB Pension Tracking System.
-This online system allows congregations to manage their RPB contributions on behalf of its staff members.
-Click here to review the RPB Pension Tracking System User Guide: PTS User Guide.
+The RPB provides authorized congregational representatives with access to the RPB Pension Tracking System.
+This online system allows congregations to manage their RPB contributions on behalf of their staff members.
+Benefits of the Pension Tracking System include:

 - Information can be entered directly online by authorized congregational representatives